- Before contacting us…

 Call: 01634 247350 (Monday to Friday, 10am to 4pm)

-Online: Complete our online form
+Email: Fill out our online contact form

 Write: theHelpline, Unlock, Maidstone Community Support Centre, 39-48 Marsham Street, Maidstone, Kent, ME14 1HH

+Who should contact us?
 We ask that individuals contact us directly if possible.
 If a family member or an organisation working with you contacts us on your behalf, we will normally ask to speak to you.

 For more details about how our helpline works, and what issues we cover, click here.